-Dr. Burton further states that amino acid sequences were known in the prior art, citing Ellison.6 Ex.
+Dr. Burton states that amino acid sequences were known in the prior art, citing Ellison.
+Ex.
 1002 ¶ 129 (citing Ex.
 1050).
 Patent Owner agrees and also relies on Ellison to teach the hinge domain.
 See Prelim.
 Resp.
-15-17, 36.
-Ellison discloses that the hinge segment is encoded by a single exon providing the following amino acid sequence, which includes three cysteine (C) residues as opposed to the two set forth in Dr. Burton's schematic of IgG immunoglobulin set forth above:
+16- 17, 36.
+Ellison discloses that the hinge segment is encoded by a single exon providing the following amino acid sequence, which includes three cysteine (C) residues: